MatthewHiggins2017/BIO773P/docs/practicals/pt-3.md

 #### Q9.
 Use a `for` loop to calculate how much money there is in the account after 20 years.

 #### Q10.
-Make a plot of the amount of money in the account per year.
-Hint: if you have not done so yet, you will have to create a vector to store each year's amount.
+Create a plot showing the amount of money in the account for each year.
+Hint: If you have not already done so, you will need to create a vector to store the account balance for each year.
+You can use the base R function `plot()`, or, if you are feeling adventurous, install the "ggplot2" package and use that!
+See [https://ggplot2.tidyverse.org/articles/ggplot2.html](https://ggplot2.tidyverse.org/articles/ggplot2.html) for more information.

 In the following exercise, we will simulate the size of a population given a reproduction rate that changes every year.